chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 The if-statement allows the timer to start only when the user starts typing.
 The function then returns the amount of time elapsed in minutes.
-The if-statement also allows the timer to start over once the user clears out the form.
+The if-statement also allows the timer to restart once the user clears out the form.

 By dividing the elapsed time in seconds by 60, the function returns the number of elapsed time in minutes.